saksham219/saksham219.github.io/_posts/2023-10-31-Where-does-the-t-distribution-come-from.md

 t(X) = \dfrac{\bar{X} - \mu_0}{\sigma/\sqrt{n}} \approx  \dfrac{\bar{X} - \mu_0}{s/\sqrt{n}}
 $$

 where $s$ is the sample standard deviation.
+The motivation for this statistic comes from computing the difference in sample and population means, and correcting for "noise" in the sample by dividing by the sample standard deviation.

 **However, the population standard deviation $\sigma$ is unknown.
 A solution to this is approximating $\sigma$ with the sample standard deviation $s$.
 This approach works if the $n$ is large as $s$ converges to $\sigma$ in the large data limit.
 However, if $n$ is small, the approximation is not good and we need a diffferent way of getting the null distribution.
 This is where the t-distribution comes in.**